soundpress/RulesOfNYC/docs/c08/index.rst

 A license to conduct an unloading business in the market area shall be subject to conditions specifying rates, insurance and bonding, performance standards and customer service, and any other requirements as may be set forth as conditions of such license pursuant to subdivision d of section 22-204 of the Code.
 A license to conduct a loading business shall be subject to conditions specifying rates, insurance and bonding, performance standards and customer service, and any other requirements set forth as conditions of such license pursuant to subdivision d of section 22-206 of the Code.
 In addition, a license to conduct an unloading business and a license to conduct a loading business shall be subject to the following conditions;

 (a) Maintenance of insurance.
-A licensee shall demonstrate that he, she or it has secured the insurance coverage required pursuant to section 12-8 of this subchapter, and shall maintain such required insurance coverage throughout the term of the license.
+A licensee shall demonstrate that he, she or it has secured the insurance coverage required pursuant to 17 RCNY § 12-08, and shall maintain such required insurance coverage throughout the term of the license.

 (b) A license issued by the Commission pursuant to this subchapter shall not be transferable.
 A licensee shall not permit the use by any other person of the license or license number issued pursuant to this subchapter.